 Towns and villages to visit near Lauterbrunnen

 There are plenty of towns and villages in and around the Lauterbrunnen Valley, so why not do a spot of exploring?

-Grindelwald is a renowned ski-resort and has numerous vantage points, ensuring it is a popular destination for those seeking a well-earned break and stunning vistas.
+Grindelwald is a renowned ski-resort and is surrounded by spectacular scenery, ensuring it is a popular destination for those seeking a well-earned break and stunning vistas.